manjaro-gnome/download/README.md

 ## description

-Development branch for Gnome Edition of Manjaro Linux
+Development branch for Gnome Edition of Manjaro Linux.
+These are daily builds for testing purposes and not fit for production.

 ## where can I download an iso?